morrownr/88x2bu-20210702/README.md

 reports of success or failure are needed.
 If you have yet to buy an adapter to use with monitor mode, there are adapters available that are known to work very well with monitor mode.
-My recommendation for those looking to buy an adapater for Monitor mode is to buy adapters based on the following chipsets: mt7612u, mt7610u, rtl8812au and rtl8811au.
+My recommendation for those looking to buy an adapter for Monitor mode is to buy adapters based on the following chipsets: mt7612u, mt7610u, rtl8812au and rtl8811au.
 My specific recommendations for adapters in order of preference are: